Family Discipleship

 “Who does God hold responsible for the spiritual instruction of children?”

-That has become of the most neglected questions in Christianity today.
+That has become one of the most neglected questions in Christianity today.
 At Gospel Life, we believe that the Bible has much to say about how children should be brought up “in the discipline and instruction of the Lord” (Eph 6:4)—not simply that the Bible affirms child discipleship as a goal, but that it also gives details on how this ought to be pursued.

 If one reads the Bible carefully, it becomes clear that God’s commands about the spiritual instruction of children are almost entirely directed toward parents.
 In other words, according to Scripture, parents are God’s primary appointed “children’s ministers.”
 In Deuteronomy 6:6-7, Moses announced to the people of Israel, “And these words that I command you today shall be on your heart.
 You shall teach them diligently to your children, and shall talk of them when you sit in your house, and when you walk by the way, and when you lie down, and when you rise.”
 Proverbs opens with Solomon saying in 1:8, “Hear, my son, your father's instruction, and forsake not your mother's teaching.”
 Paul writes in Ephesians 6:4, “Fathers, do not provoke your children to anger, but bring them up in the discipline and instruction of the Lord.”
 These are only a handful of the passages that command child discipleship, and, in every case, the command is addressed to parents.